 40 North Pearl Street

-Eligible for a lateral transfer or eligible for transfer under Section 70.1 of the Civil Service Law by having one year of permanent competitive service in an appropriate title.
+Minimum Qualifications Eligible for a lateral transfer or eligible for transfer under Section 70.1 or 52.6 of the Civil Service Law by having one year of permanent competitive service in an appropriate title.
 Information regarding transfer eligibility is available on the Civil Service Career Mobility Office website at https://careermobilityoffice.cs.ny.gov/cmo/gotit/.

 Reachable on the appropriate eligible list in Albany.

-Additional Comments A full-time permanent appointment will be made.
+Additional Comments A full-time contingent permanent or provisional appointment will be made.
 If certified by Civil Service, mandatory reemployment list candidates must be considered first for appointment to this title.
+This position's work hours are 9 am to 5 pm.

-Interested applicants should send an email to email@example.com and reference posting #23269A.
-DO NOT REFERENCE THE VACANCY ID NUMBER.
+Interested applicants should send an email with their resume attached to firstname.lastname@example.org and put "Posting #23272A" in the subject line.
+DO NOT USE THE VACANCY ID NUMBER.

 Some positions may require additional credentials or a background check to verify your identity.